AppleBreak1/Dell-Latitude-7210-2-in-1/README.md

       - Misc -> Boot -> Hibernatemode -> NVRAM
       - Misc -> Boot -> HibernateSkipsPicker -> Yes

  - Note 1: Make sure to drop original DMAR table and inject modified DMAR table to load AppleVTD as original DMAR table can cause wake issue from hibernation.
-Or, you may just disable AppleVTD by setting DisableIomapper to Yes.
+Or, you may just disable AppleVTD by setting DisableIoMapper quirk to Yes.
  - Note 2: ACPI -> Quirk -> ResetHwSig -> True is required to fix issues with wake from standby(S4).

  - Note 3: When in standby mode, the system could only wake via power button and it will continue from splash screen then straight into macOS if HibernateSkipsPicker is set to Yes